lav5588/my-notes/Ds Algo/Graph.md

 ### Rank and Path Compression (DSU)

+- **Intution:-**

+The code implements the Disjoint Set Union (DSU) with path compression and union by rank.
+The `findSet` function efficiently locates the root of the set containing an element while applying path compression to flatten the tree for faster future queries.
+The `unionSets` function merges two sets by attaching the tree with the smaller rank under the tree with the larger rank, maintaining a balanced tree structure.
+This combination of techniques ensures that both union and find operations are nearly constant time.
+The primary goal is to efficiently manage and unify disjoint sets while minimizing tree height.

 ``` cpp
 // `parent` stores the parent of each node.
 Initially, each node is its own parent.